 A deterministic constructive heuristic sets all probabilities on the graph to zero except for those on the arcs of a single path, namely the arcs that satisfy the selection criterium.
 Randomised metaheuristics are in general midway between these two extreme cases: the probabilities of the arcs going out of a node are neither perfectly uniform nor concentrated on a single arc.
 Focusing the probabilities on the most promising arcs and reducing them on the other ones accelerates the average convergence time, weakening the guarantee of convergence to the optimum in the worst case.
-An algorithm that sets to zero the probability on some arcs can even bar the way to the optimum.
-An algorithm that modifies the probabilities from iteration to iteration (which the semigreedy algorithm does not do) can reduce the overall probability of finding the optimum from 1 to a strictly lower value, even if a path to the optimum is not strictly removed.
+An algorithm that sets to zero the probabilities from iteration to iteration (which the semigreedy algorithm does not do) can reduce the overall probability of finding the optimum from 1 to a strictly lower value, even if a path to the optimum is not strictly removed.